top of page

 The psychological and emotional benefits of cultivating a gratitude practice as part of health and spiritual discipline is extensive.
 Gratitude grounds us in the present, helping our nervous system rest and reset.
 Studies show that even the act of trying to think of something to be grateful for leads to improvements in mood, well-being, and to long-term, measurable decreases in depression and anxiety.

 With time and practice, we begin to notice that existential gratitude, or Gratefulness, can permeate our lives through both joy and adversity, seeking the hidden benefit and the opportunities for growth in everything.
-Gratitude is a choice, and stepping into choice almost always improves wellbeing.

 Gratitude puts us in choice.

-And gratitude helps us remember.
+Gratitude helps us to remember.

 And what if gratitude is also a threshold to cross?
-What if Gratitude is that liminal space between who we are, and who we want to be?
+What if gratitude is that liminal space between who we are and who we want to be?

 ~~